Yosemite, October 13 – 17

 Visits to many of Ansel’s favorite locations in Yosemite will provide inspiration and insight, with demonstrations, practice sessions and critique laying the foundation for individual photographic advancement.

-Among the important topics covered during each intensive week:
+Important topics covered during the intensive week:

 - Choosing a lens and using it well